Theatre in Ashland

 - It does not include class enrollment fee, meals, transportation, or parking.

 Register and pay early!
-The payment deadline for the Summer 2020 program is May 2020.
+The payment deadline for the Summer 2023 program is still TBD.

 To register and pay, make your check or money order payable to PCC Ashland Fund.
-Mail your payment to Kirsten Ogden, English Division C245, Pasadena City College, 1570 East Colorado Blvd., Pasadena, CA 91106-2003.
+Mail your payment to Mikage Kuroki, English Division C245, Pasadena City College, 1570 East Colorado Blvd., Pasadena, CA 91106-2003.

-Kirsten Ogden teaches English composition, literature, and creative writing at Pasadena City College.
+John Davis teaches English composition and literature, at Pasadena City College.